Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 Although we have uploaded our data and code to GitHub, when you publish your article and want to **share your data and code**, it is important to remember that GitHub is not a data repository that guarantees long term data storage.
 GitHub is currently owned by Microsoft, and companies can choose to do with their free service whatever they want.
 This makes it less suitable to link to GitHub in scientific articles, because articles could be around for decades from now.
 For scientific publications, you will want to link to a stable long-term data repository.
 For a **list of data repositories**, click [HERE](http://journals.plos.org/plosone/s/data-availability#loc-recommended-repositories).
-We will use the Open Science Framework (OSF) in this assignment as a stable data storage, because it is very easy to just integrate our GitHub repository within an OSF project.
+We will use the Open Science Framework (OSF) in this example as a stable data storage, because it is very easy to just integrate our GitHub repository within an OSF project.

 Log in to the OSF at <https://osf.io/> (create an account if you haven’t already  done so).
 Click ‘Create new project’.
 Give your project a name (for example ‘Stroop Reproducible Analysis Assignment’).